Your Sales Reps Need More Support — Here Are 10 Ways To Coach Them

 - How do you plan to overcome these challenges?

 You can also review rep activity in your CRM.
 This is especially easy if you have a platform that combines automatic activity logging, easy pipeline inspection, and task lists with reminders.
 If you need to follow up, don’t schedule another meeting.
-Instead, send your rep a quick note via email or a messaging platform to level-set.
+Instead, send your rep a quick note via email or a messaging tool like Slack to level-set.